No Lobster?! New seafood restaurant in Neptune Beach briefly closes after grand opening

 JACKSONVILLE, Fla. -- “86 the lobster” is music to Julianne Lilly’s ears.
 She’s the owner of Cousins Maine Lobster restaurant in Neptune Beach, which had to briefly close less than 24 hours after its grand opening.

-“We ordered enough food for about 300 people, but we had more than one thousand show up,” Lilly said.
+“We ordered enough food for about 300 people, but we had more than 1,000 show up,” Lilly said.
 “We opened Friday at 5 p.m. and by then, there was a line wrapped around the building.”

+WATCH: First Coast Foodies: Why you should get the Lobster Tater Tots at Cousins Maine Lobster

 The restaurant closed its doors to customers on Monday as staff regrouped and ordered supplies.